Welcome to FaChords Guitar Chord Generator! This tool will help you learn hundreds of chords all along the fretboard.

 If you are interested in this kind of chord structure visualization, check out the Guitar chord formulas chart .

-The chord finder interface provides audio playback controls : you can start and pause the playback, set the bpm speed, and regulate the volume of the guitar and the drums (that acts as a metronome).
+The chord generator interface provides audio playback controls : you can start and pause the playback, set the bpm speed, and regulate the volume of the guitar and the drums (that acts as a metronome).

 The tones are played one after the another, arpeggiating the chord , so you can play along the tool and carefully check if each finger is placed correctly, without buzzing or unwanted muted strings